think4sec/nano-docs/peering/README.md

 >
 >  preconfigured\_peers configuration entry is only read upon node bootup.
 Changes to this list will require a process restart to take effect.

 Given nodes operate is a geo-distributed environment (internet), peers can become stale (peers no longer online, etc..).
 In order to avoid staleness of peers, the list of peers is refreshed automatically every **300 seconds**.
-The refresh process consists of removing all stored peer data from data store, iterating over active communication channels, extracting associated endpoint, and committing them to data store.
+The refresh process consists of removing all stored peer data from data store, iterating over active communication channels, extracting associated endpoint, and committing them to the data store.

 This process is repeated for the life of the node.
-The following contains a review of these core internal processes.
+The following sections attempts to describe the core internal processes related to peering.

 #### <a name="add-initial-peers"></a>add\_initial\_peers